amazon-archives/amazon-cognito-js/README.md

 });
 ```

-**Step 3.** Make the call of obtain the credentials you configured, and in the callback, instantiate the CognitoSyncManager
+**Step 3.** Make the call to obtain the credentials you configured, and in the callback, instantiate the CognitoSyncManager
 class.
 It will assume the credentials from the AWS SDK.

 ```javascript